 This content has been automatically translated from Ukrainian.

-Fugu (Fugu) — is the Japanese name for a fish in the poisonous rock-toothed family (Tetraodontidae).
-It is known for its potential deadly toxicity, but at the same time it is an expensive and respected dish in Japan.
+Fugu (Fugu) is the Japanese name for a fish from the family of poisonous pufferfish (Tetraodontidae).
+It is known for its potentially lethal toxicity, but at the same time, it is an expensive and esteemed dish in Japan.

-The poisonous part of fish is — tetrodotoxin, which is hundreds of times stronger than cyanide.
+The toxic part of the fish is tetrodotoxin, which is hundreds of times stronger than cyanide.
 It is found in several parts of the fish, including its liver, ovaries, and skin.
 Despite the risk, fugu is a popular dish in Japan and is considered a true delicacy.

-Serving fugu in restaurants requires special licensing, and chefs who cook these fish undergo special training and exams to learn how to safely remove poisonous parts.
+Serving fugu in restaurants requires special licensing, and chefs who prepare this fish undergo special training and examinations to learn how to safely remove the toxic parts.

-It is important to note that although cases of fugu poisoning occur, they are rare due to strict regulations and safety standards during the cooking process.
+It is important to note that while cases of fugu poisoning do occur, they are rare due to strict regulations and safety standards in the preparation process.

 This post doesn't have any additions from the author yet.